 When we decide what the sections and themes are going to be each year, we sometimes provide you with some visual prompts to illustrate what we are looking for.
 But they should be taken as just that – prompts.
 Think about these and then let your imagination run wild.

-If you have any queries regarding anything to do with your design. please don’t hesitate to contact Kat Sprowell, our Head of Competition.
+If you have any queries regarding anything to do with your design. please don’t hesitate to contact Sarah Nathan, our Head of Competition.